kn1-gh7/CSOC23-Infosec/Week-1-Forensics/README.md

 [Challenge File](chall6)

 ### Planet Morse
-Musk mElon keeps on talking about this weird planet Morse.
+Musk mElon keeps on talking about this weird planet **Morse**.
 Here's an audio in this language.
 Does it make any sense? *Ignore flag format and just write what you get*

 [Challenge File](chall7)